temporalio/cli/temporalcli/commandsmd/commands.md

 * What changes have been introduced asynchronously.
 I've seen stuff on Slack.
 * What's the best way to do async conversations other than PRs?

+NEW:
+* `--set-as-default` (bool) -
+This is super confusing.
+When you add the new Build ID, it becomes the default for the set it is inserted into.
+This command makes the set become the Task Queue default, and the option defaults to false.
+Suggestion: --promote-set-as-default-set or something like that because mind blown.

 * Word wrapping to 80 chars
     * What about options? they tend to run long
     * Could the text go to a second line after the spaced-dash?